 - .1 Underground conduits shall be installed in an open trench as shown on Standard Drawing No. E-4.1 and Standard Drawing No. E-4.2 unless otherwise noted on the Contract Drawings. - .2 Minimum cover over conduits shall be 600mm, except that cover for street light conduits placed under concrete sidewalk may be reduced to 300mm. - .3 Where indicated on the Contract Drawings conduits to be installed through a hole drilled under the pavement.
-Drilling equipment to be fully directional. - .4 Empty conduits shall be provided with a nylon pull string and capped.

-- .5 Conduits laid near underground shall maintain the required minimum clearances. - .6 Crossing over of conduits shall be kept to a minimum.
+Drilling equipment to be fully directional. - .4 Empty conduits shall be provided with a nylon pull string and capped. - .5 Conduits laid near other underground infrastructure shall maintain the required minimum clearances.
+(REVISED NOVEMBER 2019) - .6 Crossing over of conduits shall be kept to a minimum. - .7 Where conduits are stubbed and capped for future connection, the contractor shall install an iron stake below grade to mark the location.
+(REVISED NOVEMBER 2019)